Maselkov/Maselkov-Cogs/README.md

 # Maselkov-Cogs

-Some terrible cogs.
+Some terrible cogs for [Red-DiscordBot](https://github.com/Twentysix26/Red-DiscordBot).
 Also includes NSFW, so be warned.